msalibian/STAT547O/Lecture2.md

 M-estimators with a preliminary scale
 -------------------------------------

-The function `lmrob` in package `robusbase` implements M-estimators with a re-descending score (bounded loss) function, computed using a preliminary residual scale estimator (an S-estimator as above).
+The function `lmrob` in package `robustbase` implements M-estimators with a re-descending score (bounded loss) function, computed using a preliminary residual scale estimator (an S-estimator as above).
 This implementation uses data-dependent random starts for the S-estimator.

 ``` r
 set.seed(123)